-\textbf{(A) Crossing-change search.} In this case (in contrast to (B) below) we were not able to verify that the unknotting number of $K$ is at most three, but only the upper bound of four (e.g. the appearing three crossing diagrams, which are either trefoils or Hopf links, are witnesses):
+\textbf{(A) Crossing change search.} In this case (in contrast to (B) below) we were not able to verify that the unknotting number of $K$ is at most three, but only the upper bound of four (e.g. the three crossing diagrams that appear are either trefoils or Hopf links, and are witnesses):

 The picture shows how many knot diagrams (of 53950 in total) had a given crossing number after running the unknotter.
 In other words, this was not successful.
 This could mean that diagrams that allow three flips are very rare in this crossing range, or even need a higher crossing number.
 In any case, studying the distribution as above is an interesting question in its own right.